-The Food Temperature Danger ZoneThe table below illustrates the Food Temperature Danger Zone and other key temperatures for safe food handling.
+The Food Temperature Danger ZoneThe Food Temperature Danger Zone is a range of temperatures that promotes the growth of the bacteria that cause food poisoning.
+The table below illustrates the Food Temperature Danger Zone and other key temperatures for safe food handling.

 And if you want to be able to measure temperatures, you're going to need an instant-read thermometer.

 |165°F and higher:||Most bacteria die within several seconds|

 |141°F to 164°F:||Holding hot foods and sauces.
 Bacteria aren't killed, but they don't multiply, either.|

 |40°F to 140°F:

 Food Temperature Danger Zone